Are you selling your business? Perhaps you are looking to buy a business? In this blog article, we look at the basics of

 The Income Approach

 This approach is fairly straightforward; the business is valued based on its ability to generate income for the owners.
 This is also referred to as the business’s “economic benefit.”
 Three ways are common for businesses to be valued based on income.

 - Discounted Cash Flow.
-This method considers several factors such as net cash flows, required investments to maintain those cash flows and the long-term potential sale price of the business are all examined.
+This method considers several factors such as net cash flows, required investments to maintain those cash flows and the business’s long-term potential sale price.
 Essentially, the business is valued based on the amount of income it can generate over a set period of time.

 - Capitalisation of Earnings.
-For this method, a business’s expected earnings are divided by the capitalisation rate, which represents the risk that the business owner is taking on by investing in the business.
+For this method, a business’s expected earnings are divided by the capitalisation rate, representing the risk the business owner is taking on by investing in the business.
 This values the business by considering how likely it is that the business will generate returns over time.

 - Multiple of Discretionary Earnings.
 This method computes the value of the business by considering the discretionary income stream and multiplying it by a variety of factors that represent the owner, business and industry factors.

 The Asset Approach

 While the income approaches look to value a business’s potential for earnings, the asset approaches place a fair market value on what a business owns.
 This could be equipment, real estate, patents, or digital accounts such as particular URLs.
 Anything a company could turn around and sell as-is can generally be considered an asset.
 There are two common methods of valuing a business by its assets.

 - Asset Accumulation Method.
 For this method, a business compiles a basic spreadsheet and compares all its tangible and intangible assets to all of its liabilities.
 The difference is considered the value of the company’s assets.
 Think of this as what money would be left over if a business sold off all of its equipment, intellectual property and physical location.